 Transitioning from military to civilian life can be a complex time for veterans.
 Trained mentors can provide help with professional and business matters, and with personal challenges.
 They can assist in identifying goals, and tackling professional or personal barriers, leading to a more fulfilled life.

 Our mentor programme was launched in 2014, and was originally offered to veterans completing our Ski Week with nearly all of them taking up this offer.
-It is now expanded and offered to all veterans across our pathways.
+Now all veterans who have completed Sports Habilitation or a Pain Management programme are invited to join the mentoring programme.

 “My mentor has helped me to sew the weeks together.”